Steve Largent: Football career

 In 1974 at the University of Tulsa, Largent had 884 yards receiving and 14 touchdown catches.
-In 1975, he had 51 catches for 1,000 yards and 14 touchdown catches.
+In 1975, he had 51 catches for 1,000 yards and 14 touchdowns.

-Despite an All-American career at Tulsa, Largent was not selected until the fourth round of the 1976 NFL Draft by the Houston Oilers (117th pick).
-After four preseason games, he was slated to be cut, but was instead traded to the expansion Seattle Seahawks for a 1977 eighth-round pick.
+Despite an All-American career at Tulsa, Largent was not selected until the fourth round of the 1976 NFL draft by the Houston Oilers with the 117th pick.
+After four preseason games, he was slated to be cut.
 According to Largent, Bum Phillips called him into his office and told Largent he had all the receivers they needed, and that Houston would be releasing him.
 Largent feared his career was over before it began.

-Largent spent 14 years with the Seahawks, initially reuniting with his college offensive coordinator, Jerry Rhome.
-His first practice with the team went horribly, as he suffered from sleep deprivation for 9 days while financially struggling to care for his mother and three younger brothers after their mother left her alcoholic and violent second husband.
-While not particularly fast, Steve was extremely sure-handed and was able to get wide open due to his route-running discipline.
-He became the first Seahawk selected to the Pro Bowl in 1978, and was selected six more times during his career.
+However, his college offensive coordinator, Jerry Rhome, was now the quarterbacks and receivers coach of the expansion Seattle Seahawks.
+Rhome convinced head coach Jack Patera to trade a 1977 eighth-round draft pick for Largent.
+His first practice with the team went horribly, as he was suffering from nine days of sleep deprivation while financially struggling to care for his mother and three younger brothers after their mother left her alcoholic and violent second husband.
+Despite this unpromising start, he made the roster of the expansion team's first season.

+Largent spent his entire 14-year career with the Seahawks.
+While not particularly fast, he was extremely sure-handed and able to get open due to his precise route-running.
+Between 1976 and 1981, he and quarterback Jim Zorn—a fellow rookie in 1976—had more completions and yardage than any other pair in the league.
+He became the first Seahawk selected to the Pro Bowl, in 1978, and was selected six more times during his career.
 In 1979 he led the league in receiving yards with 1,237, and six years later did it again with 1,287 in 1985.
 His 1985 receiving yardage was a Seahawks franchise record that stood for 35 years until broken by DK Metcalf in 2020.